Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 While this may seem small, a 1 carat diamond is absolutely big enough to draw attention.
 Size and carat weight should be a consideration for your ring, but you should also focus on choosing a well-cut diamond.
 A stunning 1 carat diamond engagement ring that sparkles brightly, like this one from Blue Nile, will be more brilliant and eye-catching than this dull 2 carat diamond engagement ring on James Allen.

 Remember that carat is a measurement of weight, rather than size.
 So two diamonds of identical carat and shape may not be the exact same size.
 Depending on how the diamond is cut, its proportions, and thus its visible size, may be slightly different to another despite being the same carat.

 The world of diamond dealers is vast, but don’t let that intimidate you.
 Many high-quality and honest diamond jewelry sellers can be found online and in stores.

-For 1 Carat Diamond Rings, we recommend finding an online seller as they tend to have a larger selection of quality 1 Carat Diamonds than local stores.
+For a 1 Carat Diamond ring, we recommend finding an online seller as they tend to have a larger selection of quality 1 Carat Diamonds than local stores.
 They’ll offer beautiful settings as well, made of 18k or 14k white gold, yellow gold, rose gold or platinum.
 With the online option, you have a greater chance of finding an exquisite diamond at an exceptional price.